 Section 2.
 PROPOSED AMENDMENTS to CMM 2019/14 – Paragraph 22 (track changes version)

 “22.
-In carrying out boarding and inspection pursuant to this measure, Authorised Inspectors shall make their best efforts to communicate with the master of the fishing vessel(s) in a manner that the master can understand are encouraged to take communication needs into account when planning operations under this measure.”
+In carrying out boarding and inspection pursuant to this measure, Authorised Inspectors shall make their best efforts to communicate with the master of the fishing vessel(s) in a manner that the master can understand.
+If necessary to facilitate communication between the authorized inspectors and the master of the fishing vessel, the authorized inspector shall use the relevant parts of the standardized questionnaire adopted by the MoP at its 8th meeting in 2021, which shall be translated into multiple languages, circulated to all CCPs and published on the SIOFA website.
+CCPs are encouraged to take Communication needs should be taken into account when planning operations under this measure.”

 Section 3.
 PROPOSED AMENDMENTS to CMM 2019/14 – Paragraph 22 (clean version)